Cottonwood Falls, Kansas: Fiction

 In Disney's 1985 film Return to Oz, Doctor J.B.
-Worley's Clinic is set in Chase County near Cottonwood Falls.
+Worley's clinic is set in Chase County near Cottonwood Falls.

-In the 2005 film Jarhead, PFC Fergus O'Donnell is from Cottonwood Falls.
+In the 2005 film Jarhead, PFC Fergus O'Donnell is from Cottonwood.

+The NBC crime drama The Blacklist season 8, episode 13 "Anne" is set and was partially filmed in Cottonwood Falls.

+In the Great Railway Adventures book, The Mighty Mogul, Cottonwood Falls serves as a stop for the titular train during its journey to find supplies to build a new schoolhouse.